We use cookies for behaviour analytics. Learn more

 A.L.
 Capital Advisory — Allocation View

-Our recommended starting allocation for new investors in Q2 2026: BAES.L (2.0%) + LMT (1.5%) as the core, with RHM.DE at 1.0–1.5% as the high-growth satellite.
-This construction prioritises entry valuation — BAES at 18–20× and LMT at ~17× offer meaningful margin of safety relative to RHM at 39× — while maintaining full exposure to both the European rearmament cycle and the US defence budget expansion.
+Our recommended starting allocation for new investors in H2 2026: BAES.L (2.0%) + LMT (1.5%) + GD (1.0%) as the core, with RHM.DE at 1.0–1.5% as the high-growth satellite.
+This construction prioritises entry valuation — BAES at 18–20×, LMT at ~17×, and GD at ~22× offer meaningful margin of safety, while RHM's de-rating to ~30× has narrowed the premium — with full exposure to both the European rearmament cycle and the US budget expansion.

 Investors already holding RHM should hold.
-The order backlog certainty makes a peace-scenario multiple compression a price dip, not a thesis break.
-Investors not yet in the sector should build the BAES + LMT core first, and only layer in RHM once the initial 3–4% allocation is established.
-RTX adds diversification (Patriot sole manufacturer, commercial aviation ballast) but should not be the first position given the 41× entry multiple.
+The order-backlog certainty makes a peace-scenario multiple compression a price dip, not a thesis break.
+Investors not yet in the sector should build the BAES + LMT + GD core first, then layer in RHM.
+RTX (now ~31×, migrating toward High Conviction) and L3Harris (record backlog, MAC pipeline) add diversification but should follow the core given their fuller multiples.

 Exhibit 2 — Recommended Position Sizing Framework (% of Total Portfolio)